Aliases for ITCH Gene

 GeneCards Summary for ITCH Gene

 ITCH (Itchy E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with ITCH include autoimmune disease, multisystem, with facial dysmorphism and syndromic multisystem autoimmune disease due to itch deficiency.
-Among its related pathways are Signaling by GPCR and Immune System.
+Diseases associated with ITCH include Autoimmune Disease, Multisystem, With Facial Dysmorphism and Itch E3 Ubiquitin Ligase Deficiency.
+Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis and Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling Pathways.
 GO annotations related to this gene include ligase activity and ubiquitin protein ligase activity.
-An important paralog of this gene is AREL1.
+An important paralog of this gene is ENSG00000283472.